 In 2011 Elena Pinto taught herself to write songs.
 This may have seemed out of the blue, given her art background, but it came about pretty naturally.

-Elena grew up in Costa Rica, surrounded by rainforests and warm oceans.
+Elena grew up in Costa Rica, surrounded by oceans and rainforests.
 As a child, she was an avid reader who wrote journals every year.
 She sang in plays, variety shows, choirs, and for anyone who would listen: her parents in the car, her classmates behind the school library, her speakers at home (on roller skates) and the mighty Pacific Ocean.
-Elena studied her brother’s vast record collection, memorized and practiced dozens of songs.
-She was certain she would someday write her own lyrics.
+Elena studied her brother’s vast record collection and memorized and practiced dozens of songs.
+She knew she would someday write her own lyrics.

 Her path to songwriting would be a winding road through other art forms and several cities.
 Elena studied visual arts for 7 years, at the Art Institute in Colorado and Parsons School of Design in New York, and took courses in poetry appreciation and creative writing at the New School for Social Research.
 After college, she worked as an artist and muralist in New York, and later at a collectibles company in Connecticut.

 In 2011, after going through several major changes and losses, including her Dad and her best friend passing away within weeks of moving to California, and inspired by David Bowie (who started out as an artist) she decided it was time to sit down and write a few songs.

 Indigo Sky, Alnilam’s debut album, featured ten songs Elena wrote on top of Turkish composer Serhat Arslan‘s guitar pieces.
 Its songs have been added to over 443 listener playlists on Spotify including “Sailing La Vagabonde” official playlist.
 Alnilam’s music has a hard to define sound that has been described as indie, alternative, and dream pop.